dna-projects/crypto-portfolio/README.md

 # crypto-portfolio
-A collab project to create a crypto portfolio plus additional crypto market data
+A collab project to create a crypto portfolio plus additional crypto market data.
+Uses the following:
+- Django
+- Tailwind
+- SQLite